mozman/ezdxf/docs/source/dxfinternals/entities/mtext.rst

 45  scaling factor for the border around the text, the value should be in the
     range of [1, 5], where 1 fits exact the MText entity 63  set the background color by :term:`ACI`.
-421 set the background color as :term:`true color` value.
+421 set the background color as :term:`true-color` value.
 431 set the background color by color name - no idea how this works 441 set the transparency of the background fill, not supported by AutoCAD or BricsCAD.
 === ===============================